-However, if there’s one thing I know about holiday meals, it’s you can make dessert ahead of time like these No Bake Pumpkin Cheesecake Bars.
+However if there’s one thing I know about holiday meals, it’s you can make dessert ahead of time like these No Bake Pumpkin Cheesecake Bars.

-Traditionally you have pumpkin pie for Thanksgiving dessert.
+Traditionally you have small pumpkin pie for Thanksgiving dessert.

 However, I wanted to do something a little different.
 One dessert I love more than pie is cheesecake.

-I have no problem with eggs, but based on your feedback on my eggless pumpkin pie for two recipe, having eggfree recipes makes it easier to share with those who have allergies.
+Based on your feedback from my eggless pumpkin pie, having eggless recipes makes it easier to share with those who have allergies.

-Plus I go through so many eggs during holiday baking, it’s nice to not need them.
+Plus I go through so many eggs during the holidays, it’s nice to not need them.

-I developed this easy No Bake Pumpkin Cheesecake Bars recipe specifically for Thanksgiving because you can make it ahead of time and don’t need room in the oven.
+You can serve this easy No Bake Pumpkin Cheesecake Bars recipe after your Thanksgiving Dinner For Two because you can make it ahead of time and don’t need room in the oven.

 All you need is room in the fridge for chilling.